tedlin1/Coursera_Capstone/README.md

 # Coursera_Capstone
-Capstone Project for IBM Data Science Certificate
+This is the capstone project for IBM Data Science Certificate